unit_test_framework

 TEST_MAIN() // No semicolon!

-These are just example tests…we’ll get to “real” tests for our array functions soon.
+These are just example tests… we’ll get to “real” tests for our vector functions soon.

 You’re probably wondering why some of the syntax in this code looks unusual.
 That’s because this testing framework uses preprocessor macros to achieve functionality that wouldn’t be possible with the plain C++ you’re used to seeing.
 Preprocessor macros are beyond the scope of this course and in general should be used sparingly, so here’s all you need to know: